codinguser/android_contact_picker/README.md

 Now, to use the library, your activity could just subclass the `ContactsPickerActivity` and then you can override the `OnNumberSelectedMethod` in order to get notified when a number is selected.
-Or if you wish, you can hack directly the source code of th `ContactsPickerActivity*` to get the job done.
+Or if you wish, you can hack directly the source code of the `ContactsPickerActivity` to get the job done.

 # License
 The code is provided under an MIT license, so get hacking!!